sherkepriya89/BugAndAutomationChallenge/bug_report/bugsFound.md

 ![](Bug15.gif)

 ---
-## Bug 16: Incorrect username and password submission leads to an HTTP ERROR 405 page instead of showing an error message
+## Bug 16: Incorrect username submission leads to an HTTP ERROR 405 page instead of showing an error message.

 **Priority:** High

 **Description:**

-When a user enters an incorrect username and/or password on the login page, instead of displaying an error message indicating invalid credentials, the application redirects to an error page with the following message:
+When an incorrect username is submitted, the system responds with an HTTP ERROR 405 page instead of displaying a proper error message indicating that the username is invalid.
+This is different error than what it gives when password is incorrect.
+This behavior allows for potential security vulnerabilities:

-“This page isn’t working.
-If the problem continues, contact the site owner.
-HTTP ERROR 405.”
+Username Guessing: Because the system does not provide specific feedback for invalid usernames, an attacker can attempt to guess valid usernames by submitting various inputs.
+This process could lead to identifying valid usernames more easily.

+Brute Force Attacks: The lack of error messages for incorrect usernames enables attackers to use brute force methods to try multiple username and password combinations without immediate feedback, increasing the risk of unauthorized access.

 **Steps to Reproduce:**